The Concept of GPU Compiler¶

 };

-From code above, we can see that OpenGL uses counter clockwise and pointing outwards as default.
-However OpenGL provides glFrontFace(GL_CW) for clockwise [31].
+From the code above, we can see that OpenGL uses counter-clockwise and

-For group of objects, scene graph provides better animation and saving memory [32].
+For a group of objects, a scene graph provides better animation support and saves memory [32].

-The following example from openGL redbook and example code [37] [38].
+The following example is from the OpenGL Red Book and its example code [37] [38].

 References/triangles.vert